NeatCode-Labs/arch-smart-update-checker/docs/TEST_REPORT.md

 The test suite has been significantly enhanced with all recommendations successfully implemented:

-- **Expanded from 243 to 256 tests** with new performance and integration test suites
+- **Comprehensive coverage with 269 tests** across unit, performance and integration test suites
 - **CI/CD pipeline updated** with full test execution and coverage reporting enabled
 - **Performance benchmarks** ensure the application maintains good performance characteristics
 - **Integration tests** allow for real-world testing in development environments